YueLiPicasso/intro_ocaml/monadic_reify/test/README.md

 ## Summary of the Difficulties

-- Failure of version 1 taught us that we must define `Opnest.reify` as a fuction (not a value).
+- Failure of version 1 taught us that we must define `Opnest.reify` to be staticly constructive.
 - Failure of version 2 taught us that taking a `unit` argument does not help, for it passes the static check but loops at runtime.
 - Failure of versions 3 and 4 taught us that we have no retreat into the practice of non-monadic programming in the world of monads.

 ## Idea of Solution

-We may use OCaml lazy evaluation feature to write a lazy reifier and write a monadic binder for the lazy reifier.
+Static constructiveness is not just about using `fun ...-> ...` but also `lazy (...)` as per the OCaml manual.
+We may use OCaml lazy evaluation feature to write a lazy reifier and write a new monadic binder for the lazy reifier.
+The lazy evaluation prevents `reify` itself from looping when it is evaluated as an argument of `Reifier.apply`.
+The new binder simply forces the suspension in addtion to doing what a usual binder does.

 ## Result